Manchester Liberalism

-Manchester Liberalism (also called the Manchester School, Manchester Capitalism and Manchesterism) comprises the political, economic and social movements of the 19th century that originated in Manchester, England.
+Manchester Liberalism (also called the Manchester School, Manchester Capitalism and Manchesterism) comprises the political, economic and social movements of the 19th century that originated in Manchester.
 Led by Richard Cobden and John Bright, it won a wide hearing for its argument that free trade would lead to a more equitable society, making essential products available to all.
 Its most famous activity was the Anti-Corn Law League that called for repeal of the Corn Laws that kept food prices high.
 It expounded the social and economic implications of free trade and laissez-faire capitalism.
 The Manchester School took the theories of economic liberalism advocated by classical economists such as Adam Smith and made them the basis for government policy.
 It also promoted pacifism, anti-slavery, freedom of the press and separation of church and state.

 Manchester background

-Manchester was the hub of the world's textile manufacturing industry, and had a large population of factory workers who were disadvantaged by the Corn Laws, the protectionist policy that imposed tariffs on imported wheat and therefore increased the price of food.
+For much of the 19th century, Manchester was the hub of the world's textile manufacturing industry and had a large population of factory workers who were disadvantaged by the Corn Laws, the protectionist policy that imposed tariffs on imported wheat and therefore increased the price of food.
 The Corn Laws were supported by the land-owning aristocracy because they reduced foreign competition and allowed landowners to keep grain prices high.
 That increased the profits from agriculture as the population expanded.
 However, the operation of the Corn Laws meant that factory workers in the textile mills of northern England were faced with increasing food prices.
-In turn, mill owners had to pay higher wages, which meant that the price of finished goods was higher and the foreign trade competitiveness of their products was reduced.
+In turn, mill owners had to pay higher wages, which meant that the price of finished goods was higher, and the foreign trade competitiveness of their products was reduced.